rekhaDevs/samagragovernance.in/src/pages/team/index.md

       A strong desire to understand the scale of governance challenges in India and become a part of the solution, brought him to Samagra.
-Currently, he is part of the Mission Prerna team in Uttar Pradesh.
+Currently, he is part of the NIPUN Bharat team in Uttar Pradesh.
     image: /img/srajan.jpg
-    linkedInProfile: .
+    linkedInProfile: ' .'
     name: Srajan Bhatnagar
-    project: Mission Prerna
+    project: NIPUN Bharat Cell
   - bio: >-
       Srikanth holds an MBA from Xavier Institute of Management, Bhubaneswar and a Bachelor's degree in Electrical, Electronics and Communications